Evolutionary Origins of Binary Neutron Star Mergers: Effects of Common Envelope Efficiency and Metallicity: Conclusions

 \section{Conclusions}

 We have used grids of \MESA{} simulations with detailed methods for MT and CE evolution to study the formation of BNS mergers.
-Our simulations follow the evolution of a donor star within a mass range of $8$--$20M_{\odot}$ and a $1.4M_{\odot}$ and $2.0M_{\odot}$ NS at varying orbital periods.
+Our simulations follow the evolution of a donor star within a mass range of $7$--$20M_{\odot}$ and a $1.4M_{\odot}$ and $2.0M_{\odot}$ NS at varying orbital periods.
 In our models we varied metallicity, the CE efficiency parameter $\alpha_{\mathrm{CE}}$, and the SN prescription for determining which progenitors explode as ECSNe.
 For each BNS simulation, we sampled kick velocities from a Maxwellian distribution with a velocity dispersion determined by the type of SN.
 To determine the efficiency of forming BNS mergers we calculated a \mergprob{}, the fraction of kicks sampled that led to BNS mergers within a Hubble time per simulation.

 Unlike the case of BBH mergers, which form predominantly via stable MT \citep{Marchant2021,Gallegos-Garcia2021}, we find that BNS systems form predominantly following CE \citep{Postnov2014}.
-For our models with solar metallicity, we find that larger kicks are favored in order to form BNS mergers; without strong kicks the post-CE orbital periods are too wide for the system to merge within a Hubble time.
-When varying the metallicity of the donor star to subsolar metallicity, $Z=0.1Z_{\odot}$, we find higher fractions of BNS mergers.
-This is likely because the more compact, lower-metallicity stars have successful CE phases (eject the envelope) at shorter orbital periods than solar metallicity stars.
+Our models with solar metallicity, {\highlight tend to have wide post-CE separations.} We find that larger kicks, although they can disrupt the binary, {\highlight tend to produce more} BNS mergers since they can impart large eccentricity on our wide post-CE separations and merge within a Hubble time; without strong kicks our post-CE orbital periods {\highlight tend to be} too wide for the system to merge within a Hubble time. {\highlight At lower $\alpha_\mathrm{CE}$, we begin to find post-CE separations small enough to merge without large natal kicks.} When varying the metallicity of the donor star to subsolar metallicity, $Z=0.1Z_{\odot}$, we find higher fractions of BNS mergers.
+This is likely because the more compact, lower-metallicity stars have successful CE phases (ejecting the envelope) at shorter orbital periods than solar metallicity stars.
 We find that the post-CE separations of these binaries are smaller compared to our solar metallicity models and thus are more likely to lead to BNS mergers.

 Our simulations may show different trends with assumed stellar and binary physics parameters compared to previous studies.
 The dependencies on metallicity we find are in contrast to \citet{GiacobboMap2019_ecsn} and \citet{Giacobbo2018_impact_of_Z}, which show that the efficiency of BNS mergers either reaches a minimum near $Z=0.1 Z_{\mathrm{\odot}}$ or tends to be insensitive to metallicity, depending on CE and kick assumptions \citep{Klencki2018,Chruslinska2018,neijssel_effect_2019,Santoliquido2021,Broekgaarden2022,Iorio2022}.
 Unlike these studies, we do not preform a full population study and thus do not model the evolution prior to the formation of the first NS.
 Metallicity trends in this initial stage of evolution could impact the underlying distribution of NS--H-rich progenitors.
 Nonetheless, our simulations may indicate that the formation efficiency of BNS mergers may be more sensitive to metallicity than previously thought.
 Follow-up studies using, or informed by, detailed binary simulations such as these are required to fully address this metallicity dependence.